Commonwealth Campuses Future

 For Our Community

-Potential change of this magnitude is incredibly personal for the students, faculty, staff, alumni and communities who have given so much to these campuses over many years.
-Penn State’s leadership team believes deeply in our mission of educating students and creating opportunities across Pennsylvania.
+Though these decisions will make Penn State even stronger and better equipped to thrive in a changing higher education landscape, they were not made lightly.
+Change of this magnitude is incredibly personal for the students, faculty, staff, alumni and communities who have given so much to these campuses over many years.

 Student FAQs